Zodi-ark/Final-Fantasy-Tactics-The-Ivalice-Chronicles-Texture-Pack/README.md

 - Set Texture Pack at the bottom of your mod order
 - Click Texture Pack Configurator then the "Configure Mod" button to customize the texture pack to your liking.

+If you get a timeout error after launching wait for the [green initialized line](https://github.com/user-attachments/assets/672bb368-dbd0-4d0e-8269-6051712227c9) and then click cancel on the Reloaded II error.

 <details>
   <summary>Click to reveal proper load order example</summary>